 Exams and Tests for a Dislocated Finger

 The doctor will first examine the finger you have injured.
-He or she will then x-ray the finger to confirm the dislocation and look for any broken bones.
+They will X-ray the finger to confirm the dislocation and look for any broken bones.

 Finger Dislocation Treatment